 PREAMBLE

-WHEREAS by virtue of [Resolution 11 (Rev. Guadalajara, 2010)], the International Telecommunication Union (hereinafter referred to as “ITU” or the “Union”) should, in collaboration with its Member States and Sector Members, continue to organize telecommunication/information and communication technology (ICT) events (hereinafter referred to as the “ITU Telecom Events”) on a predictable and regular basis, taking due account of the need to ensure the financial success of such events;
+WHEREAS by virtue of Resolution 11 (Rev. Guadalajara, 2010), the International Telecommunication Union (hereinafter referred to as “ITU” or the “Union”) should, in collaboration with its Member States and Sector Members, organize telecommunication/information and communication technology (ICT) events (hereinafter referred to as the “ITU Telecom Events”) on a predictable and regular basis, taking due account of the need to ensure the financial viability of such events, as well as neutral or positive impact on the ITU budget [reason for change: editorial and according to resolves 4 of Res.
+11].

 WHEREAS ITU Telecom Events are of considerable importance in keeping the membership of the Union and the wider telecommunication/ICT community informed of the latest advances in all fields of telecommunications/ICT and the possibilities of applying these achievements for the benefit of all Member States and Sector Members, particularly the developing countries;

-WHEREAS the organization of ITU Telecom Events brings a number of direct and indirect economic and social benefits to host countries;
+WHEREAS the organization of ITU Telecom Events provides a number of direct and indirect economic and social benefits to host countries; [reason for change: editorial]

-WHEREAS by virtue of [Resolution 11 (Rev. Guadalajara, 2010)], the determination of the venue for ITU Telecom Events shall be based on a competitive selection focused on formally confirmed pertinent financial commitments by the host country thus ensuring the success of ITU Telecom events and, in particular with surplus income from all ITU Telecom Events;
+WHEREAS by virtue of Resolution 11 (Rev. Guadalajara, 2010), the determination of the venue for ITU Telecom Events shall be based on a transparent and competitive bidding process, which shall consider as selection criteria, among others: financial commitments by the host country with a view to ensuring surplus income of ITU Telecom events , the principle of geographical rotation, and accessibility and affordability for exhibitors and participants, with a view to ensuring ample and facilitated participation; [reason for change: according to resolves 5 of Res.
+11].

 WHEREAS ITU has decided to hold an ITU Telecom Event from [dates] (hereinafter referred to as the “Event”) and has issued a call for bids for hosting the Event;